Here are tips and resources that I used to decorate the staircase at Christmas in the center of our historic home.

 It’s just when I’m handing out the Christmas joy and decorations.

-I save a little something special for here.
+I save a little something special for this space.

 Merry Christmas from my favorite room to yours. 🙂

 disclosure: affiliate links are used in this post.